 Since 2019, Nayzilam® nasal spray CIV is approved and available in the U.S. in the acute treatment of intermittent, stereotypic episodes of frequent seizure activity (i.e., seizure clusters, acute repetitive seizures) that are distinct from a patient's usual seizure pattern in patients with epilepsy 12 years of age and older.
-Nayzilam® is patent protected in the U.S. until 2028 and in 2020 accounted for 0.5% of UCB's net sales.
+Nayzilam® is patent protected in the U.S. until 2028 and in 2021 accounted for 1% of UCB's net sales.
+During the first six months of 2022, Nayzilam® reached net sales of € 36 million, representing 1% of UCB's net sales.